-In the world of file uploads and downloads, it can be confusing to know what is what.
-We want to make sure you are sharing what you need to share and creating the appropriate users with the proper access to your file sharing account.
+In the world of file uploads and download can be confusing.
+We want to make sure you are sharing what you need to share with the appropriate users and the proper access to your file sharing account.

 To provide access to your file sharing account, you can either create a share, or create a user.